 Matthew Segal is Legal Director of the ACLU of Massachusetts, where he leads a team of civil rights lawyers.
-He has litigated cases on wrongful convictions, privacy, the criminalization of poverty, the First Amendment, and immigrants’ rights.
+He has litigated cases on wrongful convictions, police accountability, privacy, the criminalization of poverty, the First Amendment, and immigrants’ rights.

 Argued cases leading to the dismissal of more than 60,000 drug convictions across roughly 37,000 cases in the Sonja Farak and Annie Dookhan lab scandals.
 Committee for Public Counsel Services v.
 Attorney General, 480 Mass.
 700 (2018); Bridgeman v.
 District Attorney, 476 Mass.
 298 (2017); Bridgeman v.
 District Attorney, 471 Mass.
 465 (2015); Commonwealth v.
 Charles, 466 Mass.
 63 (2013).

 - Argued case leading to reversal of hundreds of wrongful convictions and sentences.
 US v.
 Simmons, 649 F.3d 237 (4th Cir.
 2011) (en banc).

 Privacy & Technology